 This recipe for Cinnamon Buns was first published in 2015, it was good but not GREAT and I really missed having a Cinnamon Bun (or Cinnamon Roll) with a hot cup of tea so I’d made it my mission to perfect the recipe .

-I’ve not only tweaked the recipe so it’s now a delicious as I remember, but I can also add this recipe to my outbox regarding re-photographing it.
-These Cinnamon Buns are most certainly a ‘make it and eat it the same day’ kinda bake, they’re impatient and don’t like to hang around for too long so if you’re planning on making these in advance the best advice I can give is hold off adding the icing finish and heat for a few seconds in the microwave and add the icing just before serving.
+Sadly, these Cinnamon Buns are most certainly a ‘make it and eat it the same day‘ kind of bake.
+They’re impatient and don’t like to hang around for too long so if you’re planning on making these in advance the best advice I can give is hold off adding the icing finish and heat for a few seconds in the microwave and add the icing just before serving.

 Deliciously spongy Cinnamon Buns, yes they take a wee while to make but my goodness they’re worth the effort.
 Made gluten free and easily adapted to be dairy free too.